Beginner

 8

-# Compile to object file
+# Compile to ELF object file

-# Link to executable
+# Link to 32-bit executable using ld

-# Or do everything at once
+# Or use the plicc wrapper to do everything at once

 PL/I’s OUTPUT Philosophy